paulkarpenko/us-code-ui/uscode/title-02-the-congress/chapter-030-operation-and-maintenance-of-capitol-complex.md

   (B) The reimbursement of individuals employed by the center for the cost of training classes and conferences in connection with the provision of child care services, together with the cost of travel (including transportation and subsistence) incurred in connection with such classes and conferences.

-**(e) Fund as category of allowances and expenses** The Fund shall be treated as a category of allowances and expenses for purposes of [section 95b(a) of this title](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title2-section95b/a&num=0&edition=prelim).
+**(e) Fund as category of allowances and expenses** The Fund shall be treated as a category of allowances and expenses for purposes of [section 5507(a) of this title](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title2-section5507/a&num=0&edition=prelim).

 **(f) Definitions** As used in this section—

 (1) the term “Member of the House of Representatives” means a Representative in, or a Delegate or Resident Commissioner to, the Congress;

-(2) the term “agency of the legislative branch” means the Office of the Architect of the Capitol, the Botanic Garden, the Government Accountability Office, the Government Printing Office, the Library of Congress, the Office of Technology Assessment, the Congressional Budget Office, and the Copyright Royalty Tribunal; and
+(2) the term “agency of the legislative branch” means the Office of the Architect of the Capitol, the Botanic Garden, the Government Accountability Office, the Government Publishing Office, the Library of Congress, the Office of Technology Assessment, the Congressional Budget Office, and the Copyright Royalty Tribunal; and

 (3) the term “support personnel” means, with respect to the House of Representatives, any employee of a credit union or of the Architect of the Capitol, whose principal duties are to support the functions of the House of Representatives.